PagerDuty/terraform-provider-pagerduty/website/docs/r/event_orchestration_service.html.markdown

      * Use variables named `ip` and `subnet` with a template like: `{{variables.ip}}/{{variables.subnet}}`
      * Combine the event severity & summary with template like: `{{event.severity}}:{{event.summary}}`
   * `regex` - (Optional) A [RE2 regular expression](https://github.com/google/re2/wiki/Syntax) that will be matched against field specified via the `source` argument.
 If the regex contains one or more capture groups, their values will be extracted and appended together.
 If it contains no capture groups, the whole match is used.
 This field can be ignored for `template` based extractions.
-  * `source` - The path to the event field where the `regex` will be applied to extract a value.
+  * `source` - (Optional) The path to the event field where the `regex` will be applied to extract a value.
 You can use any valid [PCL path](https://developer.pagerduty.com/docs/ZG9jOjM1NTE0MDc0-pcl-overview#paths) like `event.summary` and you can reference previously-defined variables using a path like `variables.hostname`.
 This field can be ignored for `template` based extractions.

 ### Catch All (`catch_all`) supports the following:
 * `actions` - (Required) These are the actions that will be taken to change the resulting alert and incident. `catch_all` supports all actions described above for `rules` _except_ `route_to` action.